-Cambridge comes alive in the spring, with festivals, punting and outdoor cinema.
-We look forward to sharing Cambridge with you, if you would like an orientation tour call us on 01223 290571.
+We really look forward to sharing Cambridge with you, if you would like an orientation tour call us on 01223 290571.

-- Punting is a glorious way to enjoy the spring flowers and hopefully sunny days, Trinity Punts are in a great location if you are brave enough to punt yourself.
-Scudamores offer guided tours, bat tours, and the opportunity to watch the spectacular University May Ball Fireworks (17th and 18th June) from the river.
+- Punting is the archetypal way to appreciate Cambridge and less busy in September, Trinity Punts are in a great location if you are brave enough to punt yourself.
+Scudamores offer guided tours including bat tours.

 Indulge your tastebuds: